Woman shot by police at condemned home near Gathering Place had ongoing dispute with city

-An ongoing dispute between the city and a former homeowner escalated to gunfire earlier this week after the latter allegedly waved weapons while trespassing at her former, now-condemned residence near the Gathering Place.
+An ongoing dispute between the city and a former homeowner escalated to gunfire earlier this week after police said the woman waved weapons while trespassing at her former, now-condemned residence near the Gathering Place.

-After two hours of unsuccessful negotiation Tuesday, a Tulsa police officer shot Michele Burke twice as she stood on a back deck of her former home holding a gun in her hand, a police news release stated Friday.
+After two hours of unsuccessful negotiations Tuesday, a Tulsa police officer shot Michele Burke twice as she stood on a back deck of her former home holding a gun in her hand, according to a Police Department news release issued Friday.

-Officers originally responded to the home in the 2800 block of South Cincinnati Avenue about 5:40 p.m. after neighbors reported Burke, who police described in their release as "a known trespasser of the home for quite some time," waving a sword and threatening to kill them.
+Officers originally responded to the home in the 2800 block of South Cincinnati Avenue about 5:40 p.m.
+Tuesday after neighbors reported that Burke, who police described in their release as "a known trespasser of the home for quite some time," was waving a sword and threatening to kill them.

-Burke retreated into the home before police arrived, and in lieu of forcing the door open, officers opted to "document the issue" and remain in the area in case she tried the same again, the release states.
+Burke retreated into the home before police arrived, and in lieu of forcing the door open, officers opted to "document the issue" and remain in the area in case she came back outside and made further threats, the release states.

 People are also reading…